dwyl/image-classifier/README.md

 - convert the image to `sRGB` [colourspace](https://en.wikipedia.org/wiki/Color_space).
 This is needed to ensure that the image is consistent and aligns with the model's training data images.
-- set the representation of the image as tensor to `height, width, bands`.
+- set the representation of the image as a `Tensor` to `height, width, bands`.
 The image tensor will then be organized as a three-dimensional array, where the first dimension represents the height of the image,